post featured image

 A no equipment, 30-Minute Barre Workout you can do at home!
 This full body cardio barre workout combines traditional barre exercises with high intensity cardio to tone, strengthen and raise your heart rate.

-If you’ve tried one of my barre workouts, you know — there’s no burn like a barre burn!
+If you’ve tried one of my barre workouts, you know — there’s no burn like a barre burn.

 Barre workouts are some of my most popular workouts on YouTube.
-In fact, Self recently named this 30-Minute Barre Blend Workout among the top three best barre workouts on YouTube!
+In fact, Self named this 30-Minute Barre Blend Workout among the top three best barre workouts on YouTube!

-Best barre workouts on YouTube, no equipment
+woman performing an X jump as part of the best barre workouts on YouTube, no equipment

 Barre Workout FAQs